ryjen/prep-cli/README.md

 Configuration
 =============

-The configuration for a project is simple a **package.json** file containing the json.
+The configuration was also inpsired by node.
+A project is simple a **package.json** file containing the json.
 The fields are as follows:

 `name`
   - the name of the project as a string